ICB-DCM/cOmicsArt/docs/Transcript.md

 We now come to the Heatmap tab.

-The Heatmap displays the count matrix in a clustered fashion and We now can select what entities we want to plot.
+The Heatmap displays the count matrix in a clustered fashion and we now can select what entities we want to plot.

 In our example, we only want to plot a the first entities and for this, we select "Select based on Annotation", and "geneName" as the variable to select the rows after and then select the first eight entities.
 Selecting "Get Heatmap" displays the heatmap plot on the right.